ViewComponent/view_component/docs/CODE_OF_CONDUCT.md

 obligated to maintain confidentiality regarding the reporter of an incident.
 Further details of specific enforcement policies may be posted in other locations.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who don't follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.